 Uninsured car accident not at fault?
 What happens in a car accident without insurance may not be as bad as you think.
-If you are involved in a not at fault accident without insurance, it’s often the case that you will still entitled to car accident injury compensation for the injuries you can get from a car crash.
+If you are involved in a not at-fault accident without insurance, it’s often the case that you will still be entitled to car accident injury compensation for the injuries you can get from a car crash.
 For the damage to your car during the crash, the damage is generally covered under your car insurance policy if you hold insurance.
-But, if you are not at fault, and don’t hold a comprehensive car insurance, you still be able to claim damages from the “at fault” driver for costs of towing and repairing.
+But, if you are not at fault, and don’t hold comprehensive car insurance, you still be able to claim damages from the “at fault” driver for costs of towing and repairing.

 In a typical car accident, it is common to result in personal injuries and vehicle damage.
 However, please be aware that car accident injury claims, and car accident property damage claims are two separate claims.
 They are mostly handled by different courts.
 If you are seeking legal advice for car accident no insurance claims for your injuries, please be sure to consult a car accident injury lawyer for your car accident injury compensation.
 If you are seeking damage payout under your insurance policy, please consult a car accident property damage lawyer for your damage claim.

 One common mistake in minor car accidents is that people are focus solely on damage claim and overlook their rights and entitlements for their injury claim because the symptoms are either mild, such as whiplash, or delayed.
 By the time the long-term effect of a seemly minor accident start to catch up with them, it can be too late to make a claim.